Writing Tool

 - Explore multiple hook styles without rewriting the intro from scratch.

-- Improve article momentum with a clearer opening section.
+- Improve article momentum with a clearer opening section and a stronger bridge into the next section.

 Tips for better output

-- The intro should connect directly to the article promise.
+- The intro should connect directly to the article promise instead of sounding like a generic opener.

 - Do not spend too long on scene-setting before the reader knows the payoff.

-- Pick one hook strategy instead of stacking too many.
+- Use one hook strategy clearly rather than stacking too many at once.

 Deep dive